Zespri’s latest Hi-Cane update can be found here, on page 4 of their October 2022 Kiwiflier.

 The EPA is re-assessing Hi-Cane’s approval for use in New Zealand.
 NZKGI and Zespri submitted a response to the EPA’s Call for Information in May last year.

-The next step is for EPA to issue an application for reassessment and will call for public submissions on the proposals.
-Zespri and NZKGI will work together again to develop a response and encourage growers to have their say.
+The EPA has since issued an application for reassessment and called on the public for submissions on the proposals.
+Zespri and NZKGI worked together to developed a response which can be found on the EPA Website